About Books & Writing

 Do you have any advice for someone who'd like to become a writer?

 The best advice I’ve ever given to a young writer is this: Read.
 Read all the good books you can get your hands on.
 Learn what good writing sounds like and feels like, pay attention to the way that good writing makes you feel and think.
 And then take it to the next level and try to discover the elements the writer is using.
 Remember that everything that happens in a book happens on purpose.
-The words did not just happen to land on the page that way.
-You are looking at thousands and thousands of decisions someone made, and if you begin to think like a writer, you may be able to discover why that particular sentence was written in that particular way.
+The words did not just land on the page that way by chance.
+As you read a book, you are looking at thousands and thousands of decisions someone made, and if you begin to think like a writer, you may be able to discover why a particular sentence was written in that particular way.

 How do you think like a writer?